isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Enforcement

-Very hard in general
+Very hard in general.

-* Look for classes with name that includes `singleton`
+* Look for classes with names that include `singleton`.
-* Look for classes for which only a single object is created (by counting objects or by examining constructors)
+* Look for classes for which only a single object is created (by counting objects or by examining constructors).

 ### <a name="Ri-typed"></a> I.4: Make interfaces precisely and strongly typed